 Celebrating Easter in Italy

-Easter in Italy is a fervently celebrated holiday, second only to Christmas in its importance, and commemorated on a much grander scale compared to other parts of the world.
+Easter in Italy is a fervently celebrated Catholic holiday, commemorated on a much grander scale compared to other parts of the world.
 It’s a holiday marked with striking rituals and traditions, from the Holy Week observance of solemn processions and masses, to the Easter Vigil, to the celebration of the Easter Sunday Mass, said by the Pope at Saint Peter’s Basilica in Vatican City.
 Even the day after Easter is marked by Pasquetta, ‘Little Easter’, when family and friends venture out to the countryside to picnic with special homemade meals.

 Many universal holiday traditions are rooted in Italy.
 From Christmas celebrations in Africa, to the practice of Lent in the United States, a great many Christian holiday practices derive from Italian culture.
 And Easter is no different, with some customs dating back to the Roman Empire.